Gary Schaer

-Gary Steven Schaer (born September 11, 1951) is an American Democratic Party politician who serves in the New Jersey General Assembly where he represents the 36th Legislative District.
-He took office on January 10, 2006, and remains on the Passaic, New Jersey City Council where he is the council president.
+Gary Steven Schaer (born September 11, 1951) is an American Democratic Party politician who represents the 36th Legislative District in the New Jersey General Assembly since he took office on January 10, 2006.
+He also serves on the Passaic, New Jersey City Council where he is the council president.
 Schaer is the first Orthodox Jew in the New Jersey Legislature.
-Currently serving as a deputy speaker, and as Chairman of the Budget Committee from 2014 to 2017, Schaer is one of the highest-ranking members of the Assembly.
+In the Assembly, Schaer was Deputy Speaker from 2012 to 2023 and chair of the Budget Committee from 2014 to 2017, and has been the Assembly's Policy Chair since 2020.

 Biography

 Schaer grew up in Pennsauken Township, New Jersey.
 He attended American University, majoring in political science.

-Schaer has served on the Passaic City Council since 1995, including being the council resident off-and-on since 1997.
+Schaer has served on the Passaic City Council since 1995, including being the council president off-and-on since 1997.
 He has been a Director of Passaic's Urban Enterprise Zone since 2002.
 He served as a Commissioner on the Board of Education for the Passaic County Technical Institute from 1999 to 2003 and was a commissioner on the Passaic Housing Authority from 1992 to 1996.
+In March 2023, Schaer was hired as the executive director of the Passaic County Improvement Authority.

 Schaer unsuccessfully ran for Mayor of Passaic in 1997 finishing behind incumbent Margie Semler and councilman Samuel Rivera.
 In May 2008, Schaer became the acting mayor of Passaic upon the resignation of Rivera, who had won election to the office in 2001, as a result of Rivera pleading guilty on corruption charges.
 Though he considered running for the remainder of the term, Schaer declined to seek election to the unexpired term and was succeeded by Alex Blanco.

 He is a Trustee of St. Mary's Hospital.
 Schaer has worked in the financial services industry for over 20 years.
 He is an investment consultant and vice president at Ryan Beck & Company.
 A resident of Passaic, he is married to Donna and has three children.